digicracy/wordpress/README.md

 # Configuration

-This WordPress charm comes with several tuning-levels designed to encompass the different styles in which this charm will be used.
+This WordPress charm comes with several tuning levels designed to encompass the different styles in which this charm will be used.
 A use case for each tuning style is outlined below:

 ## Bare